JoshuaRVLS/jot-editor/README.md

 ## What It Is

-`jot` is not trying to be a strict Vim clone.
+`jot` is its own editor, focused on a modern terminal IDE workflow.

 The current editing model is: